Acharvak/Cookie-Clicker-Agronomicon/README.md

 **Q: Why do the probabilities that the Agronomicon shows me almost never match “base probabilities” listed [on the wiki](http://cookieclicker.wikia.com/wiki/Garden)?**

-**A:** as the wiki says, *“The exact probability can be calculated from [random list mechanism](http://cookieclicker.wikia.com/wiki/Random_list_mechanism).
-In general the actual number is close, but not equal, to the base chance (...)”* The Agronomicon show you the final probability, accounting for the “random list selection”.
+**A:** As the wiki says, *“The exact probability can be calculated from [random list mechanism](http://cookieclicker.wikia.com/wiki/Random_list_mechanism).
+In general the actual number is close, but not equal, to the base chance (...)”* The Agronomicon shows you the final probability, accounting for the “random list mechanism”.

 **Q: I found a bug, where do I report it?**